SoftwareAG/terracotta-cloud/kubernetes/aws-kops/README.md

-# Set up Terracota DB on AWS, using Kops
+# Set up Terracotta DB on AWS, using Kops

 What this document will help you accomplish:
 --------------------------------------------